rbertolusso/intubate/README.md

 The possibilities do not end there, because `intubate` *also* let's you **create your own interfaces** "on demand", **right now**, giving you full power of decision regarding which functions to interface.
-This may prove to be particularly welcome in cases you are related to a given field that may, in the long run, continue to lack interfaces due to my unforgivable, but unavoidable, ignorance.
+This may prove to be particularly welcome in case you are related to a given field that may, in the long run, continue to lack interfaces due to my unforgivable, but unavoidable, lack of interest and/or ignorance.

 As an example of creating an interface "on demand", suppose the interface to `cor.test` was lacking in the current version of `intubate` and you want to